Michael Hughes

 Appointments

 As appointment availability changes regularly, please do not request a specific day or time, as your preferred appointment may already have been allocated to another client.
-Available appointments will be offered from those currently available within the clinical diary
+Appointment options are offered from the availability that exists within the clinical diary at the time of booking.
+It is therefore not possible to reserve, hold, or accommodate requests for specific appointment days or slots.

 ⸻